charlotte-wan9/fdl_website/README.md

-This is a website for FoundLand Musical, a registered student organization focused on musical theater productions at University of Wisconsin-Madison, designed and built by Zixuan (Charlotte) W.
+This is a website for [FoundLand Musical](https://foundlandmusicaluw.org/), a registered student organization focused on musical theater productions at University of Wisconsin-Madison, designed and built by Zixuan (Charlotte) W. Visit at https://foundlandmusicaluw.org/.